OWASP/www-chapter-perth/tab_speakers.md

 ## Speakers

-Would you like to speak on the upcoming OWASP Coimbatore Webinar?
+Would you like to speak on the upcoming OWASP Perth Webinar?
 Share your profile in the following format to
 - [Siranjevi Krishnan](mailto:siranjevi.krishnan@owasp.org) (Reg participation / Reg queries)